ufsccosmos/PSFGAN-GaMorNet/README.md

 Once these parameters are properly set, ran `python PSFGAN-GaMorNet/PSFGAN/data_split.py`.
 Corresponding folders and their associated catalogs will be created.
 #### Artificial AGN creation
+The next step is to create artificial AGN point sources, add them with simulated galaxies, and normalize all of these images using the chosen stretch function.

+The `PSFGAN-GaMorNet` assumes star images (used to create AGN PS) are stored (in .fits format) in a `fits_star` folder.
+There should also be a separate catalog file called `catalog_star.csv` that contains necessary information of each star.
+(Please refer to these files for detailed information)
 #### Training PSFGAN
 #### Applying trained PSFGAN
 #### Generating morphological labels